 How will the Walkathons work?

 These are the volunteers and hosted guests actually doing the day-to-day walking.
-Volunteers will most likely be locals who have registered to walk pre-defined distances/days and voluntarily elect to raise crowdfunding donations to sponsor their walk.
+Volunteers will most likely be domestic tourists who have registered to walk pre-defined distances/days and voluntarily elect to raise crowdfunding donations to sponsor their walk.

 Hosted guests will be both local and international eco-tourists who have purchased all-inclusive tour packages to participate in pre-defined distances/days.
 Hosted guests may also include celebrities or ambassadors, whose presence and support will be beneficial to raising awareness of the W4A project.